frroossst/mazer/README.md

+# Maple 🍁

+A minimal, simple math markup language that compiles to HTML, written in Rust

 # Motivations

-- Natural Language alternative to LaTeX
+- **Simple:** Natural Language alternative to math markup like LaTeX

+- **Portable:** Plain text files and compiles to HTML
-- Typing speed is not a concern

-- Expressive and flexible syntax
+- **Verbose:** Typing speed is not a concern which enables expressive and flexible syntax

-- Compiles to LaTeX

-- Limited features (more to be added as I need them)
+- **Minimal:** Limited features (more to be added as I need them)